shawnthompson/shawnthompson.github.io/src/pages/talks/vibe-coding-2026/invitation.md

 ---
-title: Event Invitation
+title: Vibe Coding with Shawn (2026)
-description: Original event description and invitation for Vibe Coding with Shawn.
+description: Invitation and talk materials for Vibe Coding with Shawn, a live session on pair programming with AI tools.
 layout: layouts/base.njk
-permalink: /talks/vibe-coding-2026/invitation/
+permalink: /talks/vibe-coding-2026/
 date: 2026-03-13
 ---